urlscan/urlscan-cli/docs/urlscan_pro_subscription_list.md

 ## urlscan pro subscription list

-Get a list of Subscriptions for the current user
+Get a list of subscriptions for the current user

 ```
 urlscan pro subscription list [flags]